Resource created by Leeds Museums and Galleries | Temple Newsam and Lotherton

-To explore the stories of country houses turned into WW1 hospitals through images, case studies and dramatic interpretation.
+This resource explores the stories of country houses turned into WW1 hospitals through images, case studies and dramatic audio interpretation.

 - Knowledge of war hospitals and convalescence during the First World War

 - Understanding of the organisation behind war hospitals and the stories of patients

 - Skills to analyse different sources, explore and construct creative interpretations of historical material

 - What does the phrase ‘war effort’ mean?

 - Who might have taken part in the war effort?

 - How was the First World War different to earlier wars?

 - Why did the owners of Temple Newsam House and Lotherton Hall want to contribute their houses to the war effort?

 - How might the houses have been changed when they were converted to hospitals?